pezra/pezra.github.io/_posts/2018-04-25-supervisor-child-startup-in-elixir.md

 tags:
   - elixir
 ---
-Fact:Â [Supervisors](https://hexdocs.pm/elixir/Supervisor.html#module-start_link-2-init-2-and-strategies) **fully** serialize the startup of their children.
-Each childâ€™s `init/1` function runs to completion before the supervisor starts the next child.
+Fact: [Supervisors](https://hexdocs.pm/elixir/Supervisor.html#module-start_link-2-init-2-and-strategies) **fully** serialize the startup of their children.
+Each child's `init/1` function runs to completion before the supervisor starts the next child.

 For example, given modules `ModuleA` and `ModuleB` that implement both the `init/1` callback and this supervisor: